‘Brace yourselves’ as NSW virus cases rise

 She is the third resident of the nursing home who has died after becoming infected with COVID-19.

-A 77-year-old woman who flew from Brisbane to Sydney on Friday also died after developing coronavirus symptoms on the plane and died the same day.
+A 77-year-old woman who flew from Brisbane to Sydney on Friday also died after developing coronavirus symptoms on the plane.

-The number of people infected with coronavirus in NSW reached 134 on Sunday, compared to more than 300 across the country.
+The number of people infected with coronavirus in NSW reached 134 on Sunday with more than 300 cases across the country.

-The University of Sydney and the University of NSW have confirmed a student from each of their institutions had been diagnosed with the virus.
+The University of Sydney and the University of NSW have confirmed a student from each of their institutions has been diagnosed with the virus.

 RSL NSW is expected to make a decision on Monday regarding upcoming Anzac Day marches and parades.